All Episodes

 We want to have it finished by the end of the year, which is why the fundraising is rather critical right now.

-Um and it will also be streaming.
+And it will also be streaming.

 All right.

-The movie is the weight of honor.
+The movie is The Weight of Honor.

-Uh she's asking for help with it if you can.
+She's asking for help with it.

 That is the website.

-Thanks Buck.
+Thanks, Buck.

 Thanks very much.